ujwal2003/ujwal2003/README.md

-- 👋 Hi, I'm Ujwal, Computer Science undergrad in my Sophomore year at the University of Houston
+- 👋 Hi, I'm Ujwal, Computer Science undergrad in my Junior year at the University of Houston
+- 🌱 I’m currently learning web development through the Odin Project
 - 😄 Pronouns: He/Him
+- 📫 How to reach me:
+  -  Email: joshiujwal2003@gmail.com